rhochmayr/lilypad-local-stack/README.md

 # Lilypad Local Stack

-This guide should help with the set up of a Lilypad development environment on supported GPU cloud providers, to help with module building where hardware requirements exceed local capabilities.
+This guide should help with the set up of a Lilypad development environment on supported GPU cloud providers.
+The aim is to assist with module building where hardware requirements exceed local capabilities.

 ## Lambda.ai